romeric/Fastor/README.md

 - [TiledArray](https://github.com/ValeevGroup/tiledarray): Massively parallel arbitrary rank block sparse tensor framework based on Eigen
 - [Cyclops Tensor Framework](https://github.com/solomonik/ctf): Distributed memory arbitrary rank sparse tensor algebra

-It should be noted, that compared to the above projects Fastor is *minimal* and does not try to be a full-fledged tensor algebra framework, specifically like Eigen.
+It should be noted, that compared to the above projects Fastor is *minimal* in terms of function overloads as well as design and does not try to be a full-fledged tensor algebra framework, like Eigen.
 It is designed with specific needs in mind.
 Some noteworthy differences are

 - Fastor does not fall back to scalar code on non-SIMD architectures.
 That has just not been the goal of Fastor.
 - Fastor is for small tensors and stack allocated and the limit to the dimensions of the tensor is dictated by the compilers template instantiation depth which is by default 500 in `gcc` at which point you would certainly exceed stack-allocation limit anyway.
 Some of the above libraries are limited to a few dimensional tensors.